hugoroy/hroy.eu/posts/gdprExplainedByUS.markdown

 >
 > To restore privacy, we must stop surveillance before it even asks for consent.
 [Source](https://stallman.org/articles/real-privacy-laws.html)

-Richard Stallman argues that it is too easy to trick users into consenting to the collection of their data, and that is it too easy to claim that data is “somehow useful”.
+Stallman argues that it is too easy to trick users into consenting to the collection of their data, and that is it too easy to claim that data is “somehow useful”.
 Instead, we should stop surveillance before it even asks for consent.

 That is why, under EU data protection laws: